polkadot-fellows/RFCs/text/0150-voting-while-delegating.md

 ## Prior Art and References

-A current WIP implementation can be found [here](https://github.com/PolkadotDom/polkadot-sdk/tree/dom/vote-while-delegating/substrate/frame/conviction-voting/src).
-While WIP, it is STF complete & heavily commented for ease of understanding.
+A current implementation can be found [here](https://github.com/paritytech/polkadot-sdk/pull/9026).

 ## Unresolved Questions